Panadestein/nmode_prod_cheb/README.md

 # nmode_prod_cheb

-Tensor n-mode prodcut with vectors of Chebyshev series.
+Tensor n-mode product with vectors of Chebyshev series.

 Implemented functions to generate Chebyshev series and a simplified tensor n-mode product subroutine.
+Results have been tested against those obtained with the [TensorLy](https://github.com/tensorly/tensorly.git) library.

+Implementations in C and Cython are also provided, though they are still work in progress.